 The condition of the structures in the RLA was determined by field investigation and a search of the County Assessor's records.
-The duplex units are in Average condition.
+All three structures are in Average condition.
 These findings are summarized in the following table.

 Properties in the RLA